NIMS Support Center and Exercise Simulation System

-The Exercise Simulation System (ESS) is designed to improve exercises and the planning and coordination capabilities of emergency managers and responders, elected officials, and other stakeholders at all levels of government.
+The NIMS SC program resulted in the development of the Exercise Simulation System (ESS), which was designed to improve exercises and the planning and coordination capabilities of emergency managers and responders, elected officials, and other stakeholders at all levels of government.
 The system provides a readily-available environment that may be leveraged for developing scenarios, objectives, and injects to test incident management capabilities.

 The community information in the ESS is presented in multiple formats, such as text, tables, organizational charts, and static and interactive Geographical information System (GIS)-based maps.
 The ESS interactive maps provide users with an extensive library of GIS functions and information to facilitate planning and decision making processes.
 This feature allows instructors and students to customize maps so they display only the relevant portions of the State of Columbia, Liberty County, and Central City, as well as the pertinent infrastructure and resources needed for a specific scenario.
 For example, users may be able to locate and display all roads, utilities, hospitals, and shelters within a specified radius of the incident location to assist with planning.
 Similarly, the ESS provides users with a list of organizations in a given geographic area that may be deployed to support the incident response effort.

 The ESS environment may be used to challenge exercise participants to create situational awareness, respond to exercise injects, and make incident- and community-level decisions.
 The ESS is currently used by the Emergency Management Institute (EMI) Integrated Emergency Management (IEM) Section.

 Other NIMS SC Projects

 Incident Resource Inventory System(IRIS)